YoungKru-D/Discord-Bot-TSU/README.md

 Artifacts:

--Documentation: Comprehensive documentation detailing bot functionality, commands, and setup instructions.
+- Documentation: Comprehensive documentation detailing bot functionality, commands, and setup instructions.
--Test Cases: Develop test cases to ensure the bot operates as intended.
+- Test Cases: Develop test cases to ensure the bot operates as intended.
--User Manual: Create a user manual explaining how to use various bot features.
+- User Manual: Create a user manual explaining how to use various bot features.